State of the Park Assessment 2018

-Engagement and consultation has occurred on several projects, including Species at Risk Action Plans and Trans-Canada Highway (TCH) Twinning in adjacent Yoho National Park.
+Engagement and consultation has occurred on several projects including Species at Risk Action Plans, and Trans-Canada Highway (TCH) Twinning.
 A procurement training session was offered in 2017.
+Consultations underway on the TCH twinning project (phase IVB) will inform discussions around the project, including the potential to incorporate traditional knowledge.
 Cultural review of site specific infrastructure improvements has also occurred.

-The ratings for the Visitor Experience measures are based on regular Parks Canada attendance data and the Kootenay National Park Visitor Information Program (VIP) survey completed in 2018.
-A VIP survey conducted in 2011 was unsuccessful due to a low response rate.
-For this reason, no trends can be established for the measures.
+The ratings for the Visitor Experience measures are based on regular Parks Canada attendance data and the Yoho National Park Visitor Information Program (VIP) survey completed in 2018.
+The trends reflect change relative to the previous VIP survey conducted in 2011.

 This indicator is rated as good because attendance has continued to increase.